-The application site is within the Mayfair conservation area and was last occupied by an unlisted, 4 storey building in use as offices (Class B1) with a residential flat (Class C3) at third floor level.
-This building has recently been demolished and the site is currently under construction in relation to a permission granted in 2016.
-The current application differs from that currently under construction, by way of one additional storey, changes to the façade design, and to the residential mix and internal layout.
+The application site was last occupied by an unlisted, 4-storey office building with a residential flat at third floor level.
+This building has recently been demolished and the site is currently under construction following a permission granted in 2016.
+The current application differs from that under construction, by way of an additional storey, changes to the façade design, and to the residential mix and internal layout.